Unbeatable-Abhay/gov_awareness/README.md

 ## LLM Fallback

-The app uses **Groq** as the primary LLM provider.
-If Groq's daily token limit is reached, requests automatically fall back to **Mistral Large**.
+The app uses **Mistral** as the primary LLM provider.
+If Mistral's daily token limit is reached, requests automatically fall back to **Gemini 3.5 flash**.
 This ensures the app stays available even when one provider's free tier is exhausted.

 ---